 B.B.
 King

-Riley B. King (born September 16, 1925) is an American blues guitarist and singer-songwriter acclaimed for his expressive singing and guitar playing.
+Riley B. King (September 16, 1925 - May 15, 2015) was an American blues guitarist and singer-songwriter acclaimed for his expressive singing and guitar playing.

 Rolling Stone magazine ranked him at #3 on its list of the “100 greatest guitarists of all time.”
 He introduced a sophisticated style of soloing based on fluid string bending and vibrato that would influence virtually every electric blues guitarist.